Updated: November 1, 2020

 On May 1, 2020, President Trump signed Executive Order (EO) 13920, "Securing the United States Bulk-Power System," which authorizes U.S. Secretary of Energy Dan Brouillette to work with Federal partners and the energy industry to secure America’s Bulk-Power System (BPS).
-The Department of Energy’s (DOE) press release can be found here.
+The Department of Energy’s (DOE) press release was released on May 1, 2020.

 The Department issued a Request for Information (RFI) on July 8, 2020, and the public comment period closed August 24.
 The Department is currently reviewing comment submissions.
 The RFI was released in anticipation of the Department issuing a notice of proposed rulemaking (NOPR) later this year that would implement Executive Order No. 13920 of May 1, 2020 (85 Fed.
 Reg.
 26595 (May 4, 2020)).
 More information about the NOPR is forthcoming.

 The public may view comments submitted in response to the RFI, however, please note that Regulations.gov may have reduced functionality on Tuesdays and Thursdays as the beta site is tested on those days, but all submitted comments will be recorded.

 The EO declares threats to the bulk-power system by foreign adversaries constitute a national emergency.
 Serving as the backbone of our Nation’s energy infrastructure, the BPS is fundamental to national security, emergency services, critical infrastructure, and the economy.
 The 2019 Worldwide Threat Assessment and the 2020-2022 National Counterintelligence Strategy describe in detail the threat foreign adversaries pose to our critical infrastructure and the importance of energy to the United States.
 Accordingly, it is imperative we work quickly to increase protections to the U.S. bulk-power system.